 Step 4: Embryo transfer

 Five days after your egg collection you will return to the clinic for an embryo transfer.
 In the day surgery, a Genea Elements IVF Fertility Specialist will transfer one of your embryos into the uterus through a very fine catheter passed through the cervix.
 The procedure is very similar to a pap smear and you can usually go to work afterwards.

 On the 11th day after your embryo transfer, you will need to have a blood test to find out if you are pregnant.
 Your pregnancy test results are usually available by mid afternoon and your Fertility Nurses will call you whatever the result.

 If your cycle results in any extra embryos, they can be frozen and stored for later use.
-At Genea Elements IVF, we use the world’s first automated vitrification instrument – Gavi™ – to freeze embryos.
+At Genea Elements IVF, we use the world’s first automated vitrification instrument – Gavi® – to freeze embryos.
 Having embryos frozen means that if you return for another cycle, you do not need to start all over again.
 A frozen embryo transfer is a much simpler process.
+Learn about our technology.